-Therefore, suggestions to take 2,000-5,000 IU or even higher doses in case of VitD deficiency seem more reasonable [4, 19, 64].
-Interestingly, it was demonstrated that a daily oral supplement of 4,000 IU of VitD during 10 days represented an adequate dose to enhance dengue virus control and reduce the cytokine response, in vitro, suggesting that VitD can, in fact, restrict the viral assault [74].
+Therefore, suggestions to take 2000-5000 IU or even higher doses in case of VitD deficiency seem more reasonable.^{4,19,64} Interestingly, it was demonstrated that a daily oral supplement of 4000 IU of VitD during 10 days represented an adequate dose to enhance dengue virus control and reduce the cytokine response, in vitro, suggesting that VitD can, in fact, restrict the viral assault.74

-Grant et al. [4] suggested, as alternative, for people at risk of influenza and/or COVID-19 consider taking 10,000 IU/day of vitamin D3 for a few weeks to rapidly raise 25OH-D levels up to 40-60 ng/ml, and after that 5,000 IU/day to maintain those levels ("Grant's schema").
-However, they warned, when such high doses of vitamin D are being taken, calcium supplementation should not be high to reduce risk of hypercalcemia [4]; in addition, they recommended supplementation with magnesium (daily dose in the range 250-500 mg/d), since magnesium acts as a cofactor in many enzymes involved in VitD metabolism.
-Others suggested using Vit D loading doses of 200,000-300,000 IU in 50,000 IU capsules to reduce the risk and severity of COVID-19 [57].
+Grant et al4 suggested, as alternative, for people at risk of influenza and/or COVID-19 to consider taking 10 000 IU/d of vitamin D3 for a few weeks to rapidly raise 25OH-D levels up to 40-60 ng/mL, and after that 5000 IU/d to maintain these levels ('Grant's schema').
+However, they warned that, when such high doses of vitamin D are being taken, calcium supplementation should not be high to reduce risk of hypercalcaemia4; in addition, they recommended supplementation with magnesium (daily dose in the range 250-500 mg/d), since magnesium acts as a cofactor in many enzymes involved in VitD metabolism.
+Others suggested using Vit D loading doses of 200 000-300 000 IU in 50 000 IU capsules to reduce the risk and severity of COVID-19.57

-For COVID-19 patients, in order to achieve 25OH-D levels above 40 ng/ml, Ebadi et al. [37] suggested 50,000 IU VitD twice a week in the first week (100,000 IU total), and to continue with the dose of 50,000 IU taken once a week for the second and third weeks.
-Then, following doses of 50,000 IU are recommended along with monitoring 25OH-D levels ("Ebadi's schema").
+For COVID-19 patients, in order to achieve 25OH-D levels above 40 ng/mL, Ebadi et al37 suggested 50 000 IU VitD twice a week in the first week (100 000 IU total), and to continue with the dose of 50 000 IU taken once a week for the second and third weeks.
+Then, following doses of 50 000 IU is recommended along with monitoring of 25OH-D levels ('Ebadi's schema').